eanndale/School-Projects/README.md

 # School-Projects
-Projects I completed at the University of Michigan. *Code to projects can be provided upon request*
+Projects I completed at the University of Michigan. *Code to projects can be provided upon request.*

 ## Data Structures & Algorithms Projects
 ### Language(s): C++